IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!TIP]
 > If your language is already supported by our plugin, you can directly skip to [the section](#adding-support-for-another-cryptography-library) explaining in detail how to add support for a cryptography library.

-Recall that only languages supported for SonarQube plugins are supported (they are listed [here](https://docs.sonarsource.com/sonarqube/latest/extension-guide/adding-coding-rules/#custom-rule-support-by-language) in the *Java* column), because they come with a sonar analyzer and API.

-> [!NOTE]
-> If you really want to add support for a language that is not supported for SonarQube plugins, it may be possible to use a third-party analyzer and integrate with SonarQube using [generic formatted issue reports](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/importing-external-issues/generic-issue-import-format/).
-> However, this has not been attempted yet and will probably result in significantly more work.
+Currently we only support languages that are provided by Sonar, aka for which there is a Sonar parser to generate an abstract syntax tree ([see](https://github.com/search?q=topic%3Alanguage-team+org%3ASonarSource+&type=repositories) the supported language parsers).
+Theoretically, any language parser (written in Java) that generates an AST from the source code should be integrable, and thus any language for which such a parser exists.
+With our current implementation, we have only tested the parsers provided by Sonar.

 In the following, we will take the example of adding support for the Java language.

-### Adding the language analyzer
+### Adding the language parser

-The first step is to add a dependency for your sonar language analyzer to the main `sonar-cryptography` [`pom.xml`](../pom.xml).
+The first step is to add a dependency for your sonar language parser to the main `sonar-cryptography` [`pom.xml`](../pom.xml).
-You should find information about the analyzer group and artifact identifiers in the appropriate language page of the [documentation of sonar languages](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/languages/overview/).
+You should find a parser for your language by searching the parser provided by Sonar directly ([see](https://github.com/search?q=topic%3Alanguage-team+org%3ASonarSource+&type=repositories)) or by searching for parsers created by the community, such as the one for C/C++ ([see](https://github.com/SonarOpenCommunity/sonar-cxx))

 Then, first add its version under `<!-- language parser versions -->`:
 ```xml